The major emergency alert systems in use today

 4. Outdoor public warning systems

-This is a system that uses stationary speakers and sirens placed throughout the community that will be activated in an emergency to warn people.
+These are emergency warning systems that use stationary speakers and sirens placed throughout the community that will be activated in an emergency to warn people.

 5. Color code alerts